mrbhanukab/TempInCtrl/README.md

 # TempInCtrl

 TempInCtrl is a sleek and efficient temperature control system designed to monitor and regulate temperature with precision.
-It features a user-friendly interface and real-time updates, making temperature management a breeze.
+It features a user-friendly interface and real-time updates, making temperature management a breeze. **The real-world use case was to cool the brake pads, which was an idea by Keshan Perera and his team.**
 <table>
     <tr>
         <td colspan="2"><img src="/README.Files/Team.jpg" alt="Keshan Perera and his Team" /></td>